Crafting A Celebrity Breakup Statement In The Age Of Fake News

 “Whatever else is printed about us that is not directly from us, is someone else’s fictional narrative," the Aniston and Theroux statement continues.
 In these honest – almost bitterly so — words, Aniston and Theroux imagine themselves as heroes battling attacks to their character from every angle.
 We can trust them, and only them.

 Maybe they're right to ask this of us.
 This "incredible moment in time," as Tatum wrote, is also time in which the proliferation of fake news sways elections.
 It's a time in which cable news spews falsities, and the president retweets those falsities.
-Somehow, in light of all this, slurping up potentially untrue rumours about celebrities in tabloids seems like an unsavoury, almost irresponsible, hobby.
+Somehow, in light of all this, slurping up potentially untrue rumors about celebrities in tabloids seems like an unsavory, almost irresponsible, hobby.

 Advertisement